webplatform/docs/css/concepts/overset/index.md

 {{API_Name}}
 {{Summary_Section|Refers to a situation in which the final [[css/concepts/region|''region'']] of a [[css/concepts/region_chain|''region chain'']] is unable to fully display remaining content of a [[css/concepts/named_flow|''named flow'']].}}
 {{Concept_Page
-|Content=The 'CSS Regions' feature allows content to flow dynamically through
+|Content=The ''CSS Regions'' feature allows content to flow dynamically through
 a series of presentational block elements, known as [[css/concepts/region|''regions'']], allowing for complex magazine-style layouts.
-This [[css/concepts/region_chain|'region chain']] may not have enough room to accommodate all the content.
+This [[css/concepts/region_chain|''region chain'']] may not have enough room to accommodate all the content.
 In that case, the final region is in an [[css/concepts/overset|''overset'']] state, as is the [[css/concepts/named_flow|''named flow'']] that contains all the